 But here's the irony: these uniquely armored animals are among the most trafficked animals worldwide.
-Their meat is a sought-after delicacy, their scales coveted for traditional medicine.
-It's a reminder why it's vital to protect biodiversity and fight against illegal wildlife trade.
+Their meat is a sought-after delicacy, and their scales are coveted for traditional medicine.
+It's a reminder of why it's vital to protect biodiversity and fight against illegal wildlife trade.

 Read more: Pangolin Facts.

 Fun Fact: Did you know that despite their name, these creatures are more similar to squirrels than dogs?